mihait/romdropTableDumper/README.md

 - this repo
 - python3 ( tested on py 3.9.2 )
 - a patched rom (like: l831ef_Rev_2xxxx.bin ) BINARY ONLY  ( NOT .SRF )
-- the xml definition for the above binary (found romdrop/metada directory). l831ef.xml in this case
+- the xml definition for the above binary (found in romdrop/metada directory). l831ef.xml in this case

 ## Configuration:
 - clone the repo

+If you wish to dump a certain table or list available tables in a rom

 - edit romdumper.py
 - set paths to rom and definition

+If you wish to dump all tables to file for multiple roms:

+- provide ags at runtime and dump all tables to file

 ## Usage:
 ````